erikinkinen/enact-theme-lune/docs/virtual-list-scroller.md

 ### Items for VirtualGridList

 *   `ImageItem` components can be used as items of `VirtualGridList`.
-They have Sandstone styling applied and have a placeholder image as a background.
+They have Lune styling applied and have a placeholder image as a background.

 *   `caption` and `subCaption` are supported.

-*   For showing Sandstone's selection overlay, set `selectionOverlayShowing` to `true`. (default is `false`)
+*   For showing Lune's selection overlay, set `selectionOverlayShowing` to `true`. (default is `false`)

 *   `selected` prop shows item's status of selection.